Staff Profile

 NE1 7RU

-I am an Associate Lecturer in Linguistics at Newcastle University, where I completed my PhD and Masters with distinction in the same field.
-Previously, I studied foreign modern languages and earned a qualification as an English, Mandarin Chinese, and Russian translator/interpreter.
+I am currently an Associate Lecturer in Linguistics and a Research Associate at Newcastle University, where I completed both my PhD and Master's degrees with distinction in the same field.
+Prior to this, I studied modern foreign languages and obtained qualifications as a translator and interpreter in English, Mandarin Chinese, and Russian.

 I have taught a range of modules in language and linguistics in SELLL